-SBI Leading TopicsAlejandro Bedoya Americans Abroad Aron Johannsson Charlie Davies Clint Dempsey CONCACAF CONMEBOL David Beckham David Carney David Moyes English Premier League EPL FC Nantes John Anthony Brooks John Brooks Jozy Altidore Juan Agudelo Julian Green Jurgen Klinsmann Landon Donovan Los Angeles Galaxy Major League Soccer Manchester United MLS MLS Expansion NASL NBC NBC Sports Group New England Revolution New York Red Bulls Orlando City Portland Timbers Premier League San Jose Earthquakes soccer Soccer on TV Stoke City Terrence Boyd Tim Howard Tom Sermanni Tottenham U.S. Men's National Team USL PRO USMNT World Cup
+SBI Leading TopicsAlejandro Bedoya Americans Abroad Aron Johannsson Charlie Davies Clint Dempsey CONCACAF CONMEBOL David Beckham David Carney David Moyes English Premier League Houston Dynamo John Anthony Brooks John Brooks Jozy Altidore Juan Agudelo Julian Green Jurgen Klinsmann Landon Donovan Los Angeles Galaxy Major League Soccer Manchester United MLS MLS Expansion NASL NBC New England Revolution New York Red Bulls Orlando City Orlando City SC Portland Timbers Premier League San Jose Earthquakes soccer Soccer on TV Stoke City Terrence Boyd Tim Howard Tom Sermanni Tottenham U.S. Men's National Team U.S. U-17 MNT USL PRO USMNT World Cup

 Author Archives: Michael N.

 The New York Red Bulls surprised many supporters and maybe even themselves with a tie against English juggernaut, Arsenal.
 The draw clinched the Emirates Cup for New York beating out Boca Juniors, Paris Saint-Germain and hosts Arsenal for the European preseason prize.